jharrilim/jharrilim.github.io_gatsby/src/posts/2022-08-14-DevuInitialThoughts.md

     - timeout should be configurable for people who host their own

+  - A DSL of some form to support conditional resolvers

+  - Allowing JavaScript execution.
+Not acceptable for the current server, but could be a decent option for internal usage in a trusted environment.

 - Adding mutation support is equally tricky, because I think it'd be best to support both a persistent and non persistent mode.
 Persistence would be handy for actual tests, with the controlled ability to flush the